sizigi/Hunyuan-GameCraft-1.0/README.md

 ## 🚀 Parallel Inference on Multiple GPUs

-For example, to generate a video using 8 GPUs, you can use the following command, where `--action-list w s d a` simulate keyboard manipulation signals to help you generate a video of the corresponding content. `--action-speed-list 0.2 0.2 0.2 0.2` represents the displacement distance and can be replaced with any value between 0 and 3, the length of `action-speed-list` must be the same as `action-list`:
+For example, to generate a video using 8 GPUs, you can use the following command, where `--action-list w s d a` simulate keyboard manipulation signals to help you generate a video of the corresponding content. `--action-speed-list 0.2 0.2 0.2 0.2` represents the displacement distance and can be replaced with any value between 0 and 3.

+You can try any combination and any length of the action list (one action per 33 frames, 25FPS) to generate a long video, and make sure the length of `--action-speed-list` must be the same as `--action-list`.
+It should be noticed that the inference time is linearly related to the action length:

 ```bash
 #!/bin/bash
 JOBS_DIR=$(dirname $(dirname "$0"))